Skip to Content

 1. Heunghwamun Gate

-Originally located next to the current Salvation Army Center and facing the direction of Jongno Avenue, it was later installed as the main gate of Bakmunsa (a shrine to a Japanese general).
+The Heunghwamun Gate has an interesting history because it was originally located next to the current Salvation Army Center facing the direction of Jongno Avenue.
+However, it was then reconstructed as the main gate of Bakmunsa, a shrine to a Japanese general.
+But in 1988, Heunghwamun Gate was fully restored and moved back to it’s current location.

 2. Geumcheongyo Bridge